malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

-$f$ is a factor to account for not all collisions resulting in attachment to the crystal. [@Jackson1984] The Wilson--Frenkel model of growth is considered a thermally activated process, through the activate comes indirectly through the diffusion constant.
+$f$ is a factor to account for not all collisions resulting in attachment to the crystal. [@Jackson1984] The Wilson--Frenkel model of growth is considered a thermally activated process, through the activation comes indirectly through the diffusion constant.

 The Turnbull theory describes a process of crystal growth where the growth is dependent on the thermal velocity of molecules, rather than their diffusion.
-This has the form of
+This has the resulting form of $k(T)$;

 $$ k(T) = \frac{a}{\lambda} \sqrt{\frac{3 kT}{m}} f $$